Mahur, Maharashtra

-There is Fort in Mahur.
-This was built by Gond kingdom of Chandrapur.
+There is a fort named Mahur Fort in Mahur.
+This was built Khandkya Ballal Shah by Gond kingdom of Chandrapur.
 This fort is quite large, but very few visitors travel inside.

 History

 Mahur finds mention in the ancient Devi Bhagawatam as "Matripura" or "Matapur", where it is mention as one of the famous pilgrimages.
 In Devi Gita the final and most important chapter of the text, it is mentioned as one of the important places of Shakti worship: